gardener/gardener-extension-provider-azure/docs/proposals/datadisk-image-restore.md

 - "@kon-angelo "
 ---

-# Data Disk Restore From Snapshot
+# Data Disk Restore From Image

 ## Table of Contents